nicolas3121/TFEA-lite/README.md

 ![Schermafbeelding 2025-03-06 165441](https://github.com/user-attachments/assets/f6368a20-fc94-4980-8f83-79356945029a)

-# Toolbox for fininte element analysis (lite version)
+# TFEA-lite - A lightweight public subset of the TFEA (Toolbox for Finite Element Analysis)

 **TFEA-lite** is a lightweight public subset of the ```TFEA``` (Toolbox for Fininte Element Analysis) codebase (2022–now).
-It provides a compact and scriptable environment for small-strain, linear elastic finite element analysis, suitable for research prototyping, teaching, and reproducible examples. ```TFEA-lite``` contains only the essential element types and regular solvers.
+It provides a compact and scriptable environment for small-strain, linear elastic finite element analysis, suitable for research prototyping, teaching, and reproducible examples. ```TFEA-lite``` contains only the essential element types and regular solvers but provides a cleaner and more powerful high-level API that makes modelling, analysis and visualization significantly easier for users.
 The full ```TFEA``` framework remains private at this stage due to ongoing maintenance and active development.
 For background theories on the finite element formulations used in this tool, refer to
 **Songhan Zhang, _Finite Element Method - Lecture Notes_, 2021** [Download](https://drive.google.com/file/d/14nab0rflYc-9BXTZNoSYYE6DMlTvOKxm/view?usp=drive_link).

 If you are interested in exploring more advanced modules (or Julia version), please feel free to contact [Songhan Zhang](mailto:songhan.zhang@ugent.be).